neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 configuration are the settings, however other configuration types exist for special purposes.

-The preferred configuration format is YAML and the configuration options of each type are defined in their own dedicated file:
+The configuration format is YAML and the configuration options of each type are defined in their own dedicated file:

 * *Settings.yaml*